LoginRadius/engineering-portal/content/Building Your First Laravel App with Authentication/index.md

 ![ image is not availiable ](https://github.com/ps-19/engineering-portal/blob/master/content/Building%20Your%20First%20Laravel%20App%20with%20Authentication/Laravel-auth-4.png "Laravel")

-# Storage Customization
+# User's Data Storage Customization

-To modify the form fields that are required to fill for registration while authentication, or to customize how new users data will be stored into the database, we may modify the `RegisterController` class.
-This class is mainly responsible for validation and creation of new users for the application.
+Their is a class named as `RegisterController` class.
+This class is mainly responsible for validation and creation of new users i.e, adding data of new user through form filling for the application.
+We can modify the form field that are required to fill for registration while authentication, i.e, we are taking about to customize how new users data will be stored into the database.
 The validator methods of the `RegisterController` contains the validation rules for new users of the application.
-It can be modified in any way.
-The create method of the `RegisterController` is responsible for creating new `App\User` records the database using the **Eloquent ORM**.
+It can be modified in any way according to our need.
+Similarly the `create` method of the `RegisterController` is responsible for creating new `App\User` records the database using the **Eloquent ORM**.
 This method can be modified as per requirement and need.

-# Retrieving The Authenticated User
+# Retrieving The Authenticated User Data

-You may access the authenticated user via `Auth facade`:
+`Auth facade` method can be use to access the authenticated users:

 ```
 use Illuminate\Support\Facades\Auth;
-// Get the currently authenticated user...
+// Get the current authenticated user...
 $user = Auth::user();
-// Get the currently authenticated user's ID...
+// Get the current authenticated user's ID...
 $id = Auth::id();
 ```

 ![ image is not availiable ](https://github.com/ps-19/engineering-portal/blob/master/content/Building%20Your%20First%20Laravel%20App%20with%20Authentication/Laravel-auth-3.png "Laravel")

-# Determination Of Authentication of Current User
+# Checking The Authentication of Current User

-To determine if the user is already logged in or has to be logged in to peroform certain action, It can be checked using check method on the `Auth facade`, which will return true if the user is authenticated:
+If it is required to determine wheather the user has already logged in or has to be logged in to perform certain action, we can `check` method on the `Auth facade` class, which will return true if the user is authenticated:

 ```
 use Illuminate\Support\Facades\Auth;